Basic Quantum Algorithms: Analysis of the classical part

 \section{Analysis of the classical part}

-Each time we run the quantum part of Simon's algorithm, the output is a $n$-bit string $x$ such that $x\cdot s=0$.
-Suppose we have run it two times and the outputs are $x$ and $x'$.
+Each time we run the quantum part of Simon's algorithm, the output is an $n$-bit string $x$ such that $x\cdot s=0$.
+Suppose we have run it twice and the outputs are $x$ and $x'$.
 This means that we have obtained a homogeneous system of linear equations

 where $s_0,...,s_{n-1}$ are the variables (unknowns) and $x$, $x'$ are known binary coefficients.
-Let us calculate probability $p(2)$ (the system is independent).
+Let us calculate the probability $p(2)$ that the system is independent.
 The probability that the first equation is nontrivial is

 because there are $2^n$ strings $x$ and only one is 0.
-To calculate the probability that the second equation is independent, we think that $x$ is a $n$-dimensional vector in a binary vector space with $2^n$ vectors.
+To calculate the probability that the second equation is independent, we think that $x$ is an $n$-dimensional vector in a binary vector space with $2^n$ vectors.
 The subspace spanned by $x$ has two vectors, $x$ itself and the null vector.
 There are $2^n-2$ vectors that are linearly independent of $x$.
 Then, the probability $p_2$ that the second equation is independent is